LuccaPassos/tamagotchi/README.md

 The first stage happens when the health is higher or equal to 70.
 It randomly looks around, but it looks more at the player as it's more interested.

 ### Stage 2
-The first stage happens when the health between 70 and 40.
+This stage happens when the health between 70 and 40.
 It randomly looks around but spends more time at it, not very interested in the player.

 ### Stage 3
-The first stage happens when the health between 40 and 10.
+This stage happens when the health between 40 and 10.
 At this stage it's crying a lot and it is very difficult to interact with it.
 Its time is near.

 ### Stage 4
 If the health drops below 10, the tamagotchicro:bit dies, and its age is shown in milliseconds.